What is a typical journey towards HOP?

 Published by HOPLAB by Southpac International

-One of the most common questions we get asked is, “Where can we find your HOP program?”
+One of the most common questions is, “Where can we find your HOP program?”

-It’s a difficult one to answer, first and foremost because Human & Organisational Performance is not a program.
+First and foremost, it’s difficult to answer because Human & Organisational Performance is not a program.
 (Sorry, there are no posters, either!)

-But there are ways we can start to introduce HOP at both an individual and organisational level.
-Where to start can depend on how familiar the organisation is with HOP principles, and how strong the appetite is at the leadership level to move away from looking at safety through the lens of incident and injury rates, towards operational learning and understanding how work really gets done.
+But there are ways we can start to introduce HOP at both individual and organisational levels.
+Firstly, where to start can depend on how familiar the organisation is with HOP principles.
+Secondly, how strong is the appetite at the leadership level to move away from looking at safety through the lens of incident and injury rates?
+Conversely, focus on operational learning and strive to understand how the work really gets done.

-Oftentimes this desire may be evident on the surface, but when it comes to the pointy end, convincing top management to shift away from a blame culture or accept there is a real gap between work as imagined and work as done can be an uphill battle.
+Often, this desire may be evident on the surface.
+However, when it comes to the pointy end, convincing top management to shift away from a blame culture or accept a real gap exists between work as imagined and work as done can be an uphill battle.

-While it is rarely linear, these are the phases an organisation will generally go through on the way to adopting HOP.
+While it is rarely linear, these are the phases an organisation will generally go through when adopting HOP.

 1. Garnering interest and commitment

-The discovery of Human & Organisational Performance is often linked to a senior leader or group of workers within an organisation identifying the need to change and grow.
-During this phase, it’s critical to secure the interest of decision makers and develop a broad-reaching commitment to the HOP approach.
+Firstly, Human and organisational Performance discovery is often linked to a senior leader or group of workers identifying the need to change and grow.
+During this phase, securing the decision-makers interest and developing a broad-reaching commitment to the HOP approach is critical.

-HOPLAB’s extensive range of free resources is available to help foster interest throughout this phase, including a library of videos, articles and downloadable guides.
+HOPLAB’s extensive range of free resources is available to help foster interest throughout this phase.
+These recourses include a library of videos, articles, and downloadable guides.

-Hearing how HOP happens from those who know can also be a powerful first step in securing the support of decision makers.
+Hearing how HOP happens from those who know can also be a decisive first step in securing the decision-maker’s support.
 Our HOP team can provide a 1-hour briefing, in person or virtually, to introduce HOP to key internal stakeholders, including senior leaders, executives or Board members.

 2. Developing a foundational understanding of the HOP philosophy

-For the best results to be achieved, there needs to be a deep understanding of what HOP is, and how the tools and terminology support the adoption of HOP across the organisation.
-This phase is where you’ll learn the language, concepts and principles that allow for transformational shifts in the way work happens.
+For the best results to be achieved, there needs to be a deep understanding of what HOP is.
+This is in addition to understanding how the tools and terminology support the adoption of HOP across the organisation.
+This phase is where you’ll learn the language, concepts and principles that allow for transformational shifts in how work happens.

-Our HOP courses are designed to provide the training that individuals and organisations need to build this foundational knowledge.
-Initially, the first adopters (generally HSE managers or safety leaders) may want to undertake training through our 1-Day Fundamentals or 3-Day HOP & Learning Teams Course, which are run regularly throughout the year.
+Therefore, Our HOP courses provide the training individuals and organisations need to build this foundational knowledge.
+Initially, the first adopters (generally HSE managers or safety leaders) may want to undertake training through our 1-Day Fundamentals or 3-Day HOP & Learning Teams Course.
+All of which are run regularly throughout the year.

 Concepts including mistakes and errors, blame vs accountability, performance variability, complex coupling of conditions and the importance of response are introduced and applied to everyday work situations.

-Participants in our public courses benefit from the diverse range of organisations and industries represented, allowing for different ideas and perspectives to develop during discussions.
+Participants in our public courses benefit from the diverse range of organisations and industries represented.
+Unquestionably, this allows for different ideas and perspectives to develop during discussions.

-Following this, many leaders will see the value in organising in-house training for HOP & Learning Teams.
-This provides an opportunity to train a group from within a particularly team, department, or operational area to scale up the organisational knowledge of HOP and bring more personnel up to speed.
-In-house training also has the advantage of being contextualised to the organisation – so the learnings, examples, and outputs can be highly relevant to each participant.
+Following this, many leaders will see the value in organising in-house training for HOP and Learning Teams.
+This provides an opportunity to train a group from within a particular team, department, or operational area to scale up the organisational knowledge of HOP and bring more personnel up to speed.
+In addition, In-house training is also contextualised to the organisation, so the learnings, examples, and outputs are highly relevant to each participant.